 The leading cause of coughing is an infection in the respiratory tract, such as the flu or a cold.

 Respiratory tract infection is usually due to a virus and may last for a few days to a week.
-Infections caused by the flu may take a little longer to clear up and can sometimes require antibiotics.
+Infections caused by the flu may take a little longer to clear up and can sometimes require antibiotics for kidney functions.

 Smoking is a common cause of coughing.
 A cough caused by smoking is usually a chronic cough with a distinctive sound.
 It is also known as a smoker’s cough.